ropensci-archive/roweb2/content/technotes/2019-11-14-workloopR-release.md

 ### How to get workloopR

-We are not (yet) on CRAN but the package is available through rOpenSci's github:
+We are not (yet) on CRAN but the package is available through rOpenSci's GitHub:
 ``` r
 #install.packages("devtools") # if devtools is not installed
 devtools::install_github("ropensci/workloopR")